re-mote-sensing/re-mote/RyanTyrrell19/Notes/Waterproofing_and_Mounting.md

 	* If needed, the top case can be cut away slightly to expose the LoRa antenna.
 This can be done if the casing blocks the signal (although it'll make the casing less streamlined)

 * Top and bottom attachment ideas
+	* Screw the top case into the bottom case
+		* ** Can use a tap to create the thread fr the hole (rather then printing the thread)**
+		* Metal screws may heat up and melt the plastic in the sun (or corrode in the water)
 	* Permanent solution; gluing the two together
 	* Attach using joints; snap-fit joint
 	* Sliding joint; top case into the bottom case